Phonics at King’s Academy Northern Parade

 Our approach to the Science Curriculum results in a fun, engaging and high-quality Science education where they are motivated to become scientists.
 By drawing links between the Science curriculum and the wider world, teachers are able to revisit misconceptions and knowledge gaps, enabling the children to make good progress over time.

-At King’s Academy Northern Parade, through a wide range of inspirational, extensive and challenging topics, we cover the skills children need to be historians which, are outlined in the National Curriculum and EYFS framework (understanding the world).
-For each topic, teachers have carefully identified the key skills and knowledge needed, whilst ensuring they have considered the progression through each year group across the school.
-This consideration of progression ensures that the sequence of lessons throughout each topic will build and develop the children’s previous knowledge and skills.
-When planning, teachers will often plan opportunities to introduce pupils to historical periods that they will sturdy in more detail at a later key stage.
-As well as careful sequencing, we also ensure the content is delivered within a meaningful and suitable context with cross curricular links being utilised when appropriate.
-In particular, utilising the strong writing links from literacy lessons to provide opportunities for further contextual learning.
-At Northern Parade, we believe history has the same importance as core subjects and feel it is important children are told explicitly that they are learning history skills.
+At King’s Academy Northern Parade, our aim is to teach children to analyse and evaluate evidence through enquiry based learning.
+This is achieved through a wide range of inspirational, extensive and challenging learning.
+We explore the knowledge children need to be historians outlined in the National Curriculum and EYFS framework (understanding the world).
+Teachers carefully identify the key learning and knowledge needed, whilst ensuring they have considered the progression through each year group across the school.
+This consideration of progression ensures that the sequence of lessons throughout each year group will build and develop the children’s previous historical knowledge igniting their curiosity.
+When planning, teachers plan opportunities to introduce pupils to historical periods that they will study in more detail at a later key stage.
+As well as careful sequencing, we also ensure the content is delivered within a meaningful and suitable context with cross curricular links being utilised when appropriate and purposeful.

 Pupils are provided with a wide variety of experiences both in and out of the classroom.
 In order to support children’s learning, we provide them with first-hand experiences through school visits and welcoming visitors into the school.
 This includes maximising the rich historical opportunities that our home city of Portsmouth has to offer.